hj940709/VedioFunPC/README.md

 ## Requirement

 The server-side of my video recording app.
-- Synv and send back all the current video info.
+- Sync and send back all the current video info.
 - Connecting DB

 ## TODO